bitegarden/bitegarden.github.io/_posts/2019-11-18-news-for-code-quality-lovers_en.md

 ---
 layout: post
 title: News for code quality lovers
-description: SQALE plugin for SonarQube™ has new features to manage technical debt and we add two new sonar plugins to the family - Rating Report and Project Tag will boost usability of your tags in SonarQube™.
+description: SQALE plugin for SonarQube&trade; has new features to manage technical debt and we add two new sonar plugins to the family - Rating Report and Project Tag will boost usability of your tags in SonarQube&trade;.
 It's all about sonarqube plugins development!
 permalink: /news-for-code-quality-lovers
 spanish: /noticias-para-los-amantes-de-calidad-de-codigo
 cover: /img/thumbs/Thumb-news-for-quality-lovers.jpg